-- 6. Noach was not yet satisfied; Maybe now the land had dried.
+6. Noach was not yet satisfied; Maybe now the land had dried.
 So I was sent to look around, But only water could be found.
 Seeing no dry spot to land, Back I flew to Noach's hand!
+The \\\\ drank it.
+I fell asleep without a blanket.

-The - 7.
-I am seen on rainy days, When all my colors shine.
+7. I am seen on rainy days, When all my colors shine.
 A flood like this won't come again.
 Hashem made me His sign.
+The \\\\\
-The \\\\\ - 8.
-After the Flood I planted a vine, Picked the grapes and made them wine drank it, I fell asleep without a blanket.

-The wine was strong and when I
+8. After the Flood I planted a vine, Picked the grapes and made them The wine was strong and when I

 9. Brother Cham peeked in the tent And quickly spread the news: Our drunken father lies asleep No clothing, hat or shoes!
-But we had honor and respect, So backward steps we took, To cover our father as he slept And never take a look.
+But we had honor and respect, So backward steps we took, To cover our father as he slept And never take a look. \\\\ and \\\\

-and

-Torah Rhymes and

-Riddles by Shoshana Lepon (Author) and Aaron Friedman (Illustrator) is 🀐 filled with rhyming riddles that test young children's comprehension of the weekly Parsha.
-For more areat children's Torah books, visit artscroll.com
+Torah Rhymes and Riddles by Shoshana Lepon (Author) and Aar-Lepon (Author) and Adron Friedman (Illustrator) is filled with rhyming riddles that test young children's comprehension of the weekly Parsha.
+For more great children's Torah books, visit artscroll.com